pingswept/me30-website/content/notes/KB2040-challenges.md

 9. Use your potentiometer on pin A0 to control the speed of your gearmotor on pin D6.
 10. Use a resistor in series with your photoresistor to make a voltage that changes with light exposure.
 Use that voltage to control the speed of your gearmotor on pin D6.
 11. Use a pushbutton on pin D5 to control when your motor is on and off, using D6 for motor control.
-12. Use an H-bridge circuit to make your gearmotor spin clockwise for 5 seconds, then counterclockwise for 5 seconds, using pins D5 and D6.